andreregosd/nft-place/README.md

-# nft-place
+# NFT Place
-NFT marketplace on the Ethereum blockchain
+A NFT marketplace on the Ethereum blockchain.